Will Smith (pitcher)

-William Michael Smith (born July 10, 1989) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals, Milwaukee Brewers, San Francisco Giants, Atlanta Braves, and Houston Astros.
+William Michael Smith (born July 10, 1989) is an American professional baseball relief pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Milwaukee Brewers, San Francisco Giants, Atlanta Braves, Houston Astros, and Texas Rangers.

 Smith played college baseball at Gulf Coast Community College, and was selected by the Los Angeles Angels of Anaheim in the seventh round of the 2008 MLB draft.
 He made his MLB debut in 2012 as a member of Royals.
-Smith was an MLB All-Star in 2019.
+In 2019, serving as the Giants' closer, Smith was an MLB All-Star.

 In the 2021 postseason, Smith made 11 appearances, successfully completing each without surrendering any runs.
 In the 2021 World Series, he closed out Game 6 and Atlanta defeated Houston to clinch the title.
 Smith had a 2–0 win–loss record with six saves.
+He was traded to Houston in August 2022 and won his second World Series with them.
+Signing with Texas as a free agent for the 2023 season, Smith became the first player in the history of the four major North American sports leagues to appear in at least one game of a championship winning title run with three different teams in three consecutive seasons.

 Amateur career

 Smith attended Northgate High School in Newnan, Georgia, where he played for the school's baseball team as a pitcher.
-He enrolled at Gulf Coast Community College in Panama City, Florida, where he continued his baseball career.
+He enrolled at Gulf Coast Community College in Panama City, Florida.

+Professional career

+Draft and minor leagues

 After his freshman year at Gulf Coast, the Los Angeles Angels of Anaheim selected Smith in the seventh round, with the 229th overall selection, of the 2008 Major League Baseball Draft.

-Professional career

-Minor leagues

 Making his professional debut with the Orem Owlz of the Rookie-level Pioneer League, Smith recorded 76 strikeouts while walking only six batters.
 He pitched for the Cedar Rapids Kernels of the Class A Midwest League in 2009, and the Rancho Cucamonga Quakes of the Class A-Advanced California League in 2010.

 On July 23, 2010, the Angels traded Smith along with Sean O'Sullivan to the Kansas City Royals for Alberto Callaspo.

 Pitching for the Northwest Arkansas Naturals of the Class AA Texas League in 2011, Smith and Kelvin Herrera combined to pitch a no-hitter on July 19, with Smith pitching the first seven innings.
 Smith began the 2012 season with the Omaha Storm Chasers of the Class AAA Pacific Coast League.

-Kansas City Royals
+Kansas City Royals (2012–2013)

 The Royals promoted Smith to the majors for the first time on May 22, 2012.
 By the end of the 2012 season, Smith had made 16 starts, his record was 6–9 with a 5.32 ERA.
 During the 2013 season, the Royals transitioned Smith into a relief pitcher.
 He spent the majority of the season at Omaha.
 He was called up multiple times to the Royals bullpen while also making a spot start.